aspnet/Blazor.Docs/docs/host-and-deploy/index.md

 For more information, see the [path base host configuration value](#path-base) section.

 > [!IMPORTANT]
-> If a Blazor app uses the [client-side (in-process) hosting model](xref:client-side/blazor/host-and-deploy/hosting-models#client-side-in-process-hosting-model) (based on the **Blazor** project template) and is hosted as an IIS sub-application in an ASP.NET Core app, it's important to disable the inherited ASP.NET Core Module handler.
+> If a Blazor app uses the [client-side hosting model](xref:client-side/blazor/host-and-deploy/hosting-models#client-side-hosting-model) (based on the **Blazor** project template) and is hosted as an IIS sub-application in an ASP.NET Core app, it's important to disable the inherited ASP.NET Core Module handler.
 Remove the handler in the Blazor app's published *web.config* file by adding a `<handlers>` section to the file:
 >
 > ```xml
 > <handlers>